IshitaBisaria/Profile-Card-Component/README.md

 ## Overview

-- Build project to the designs provided
+- Build out project to the designs provided

 ## Screenshot